syncfusion-content/blazor-docs/blazor/treegrid/rows/detail-template.md

 ## Rendering custom component

-To render the custom component inside the detail row, define the template in the [DetailTemplate](../templates/#detailtemplates-component) and render the custom component in any of the detail row element.
+To render the custom component inside the detail row, define the template in the [DetailTemplate](../templates/#detailtemplates-component) and render the custom component in any detail row element.

-In the following sample, tree grid component is rendered as a detailed template of the row.
+The tree grid component is rendered as a detailed row template in the following sample.

 ```cshtml
 @using Syncfusion.Blazor.TreeGrid